-Apple's March 8 event: How to Watch and What to Expect
+Apple's March 8 Event: How to Watch and What to Expect

 Midrange Apple display

-Apple may also be working on a more affordable version of its Pro Display XDR that was originally released in 2019 for just under $5,000 (not including the $1,000 stand).
+Apple may also be working on a more affordable version of its Pro Display XDR, which was originally released in 2019 for just under $5,000 (not including the $1,000 stand).
 Bloomberg reported in January that a cheaper Apple monitor was in "early development."

 Updated 27-inch iMac, MacBook Air and Mac Pro